General Guidelines for Disability Documentation

 Please also note:

-• If the original documentation is incomplete or inadequate to determine the extent of the disability or reasonable accommodation(s), DS has the discretion to require additional documentation.
+• If the original documentation is incomplete or inadequate to determine the extent of the disability or reasonable accommodation(s), ODS has the discretion to require additional documentation.

 • Unless the student demonstrates exceptional circumstances, the student must complete the application process and submit disability documentation before they may receive accommodations and services.

 • Documentation written in a language other than English must be translated and notarized.
-All such documentation as well as documentation from outside the United States written in English must follow DS guidelines.
+All such documentation as well as documentation from outside the United States written in English must follow ODS guidelines.

-Please refer to specific documentation guidelines by disability category for type of information needed to document Psychiatric Disabilities, Sensory Disabilities, Learning Disabilities, and ADD/ADHD.
+Please refer to specific documentation guidelines below by disability category for type of information needed to document ADD/ADHD, Learning Disabilities, Psychiatric Disabilities and Sensory Disabilities.